gradienthealth/pydicom-3/doc/guides/decoding/decoder_plugins.rst

 ===========================

-Additional plugins can be added to an existing decoder with the :meth:`~pydicom.pixels.decoders.base.Decoder.add_plugin` method, which takes the a unique :class:`str` `plugin_label`, and a :class:`tuple` of ``('the import path to the decoder function's module', 'decoder function name')``.
+Additional plugins can be added to an existing decoder with the :meth:`~pydicom3.pixels.decoders.base.Decoder.add_plugin` method, which takes the a unique :class:`str` `plugin_label`, and a :class:`tuple` of ``('the import path to the decoder function's module', 'decoder function name')``.
 For example, if you'd import your decoder function `my_decoder_func` with